shashankyo/JavaKodnestProjects/README.md

 # JavaKodnestProjects
-All the java programming questions solved in kodnest class throughout the course.
+All the java programming question and solutions solved in kodnest class throughout the course.